torressliu/LAMARL/review1.md

 - Advance decision needs to output the whole action sequence (concatenate c steps), and the long action sequence will increase the output dimension (output_dim= c * single_action_dim).
 This increases the difficulty of the action space exploration.
 Thus, the agent cannot learn the optimal policy.
 - Our method represents diverse action sequences in low-dimensional space.
 RL algorithms only need to learn policies in the latent action space.
 Our method reduces the difficulty of exploration and performs better.

-Further, in the experimental analysis, we compare the policy stability of these three methods for sequence length.
+Further, we compare the policy stability of these three methods for sequence length.
 Ours provides high stability.
 | method     | 6 step| 12 step| 18 step|
 | :-----------: | :-----------: | :------------: | :-----------: |
 | Ours |$4715.6\pm 343.1$|$4613.2\pm 362.7$|$4215.9\pm 428.3$|